 Mental health in home lockdown

-This month we hear from Stace of @psychandsquats as she talks about mental health while she tackles lockdown in Victoria, Australia.
+We hear from Stace of @psychandsquats as she talks about mental health while she tackles lockdown in Victoria, Australia.
 Whether you're spending more time at home - in quarantine or just because - these tips are an important read.

 Happy reading - over to Stace!

 In a time where protecting our community's physical health is an understandably high priority, it is important to remember that health is not one dimensional.

 While we know and respect that part of the cure to slowing the spread of coronavirus is locking down, we can’t help but notice the side effects of isolation creeping into our lives.
 These include:

 - Frustration and fluctuating moods

 - Impacts on quality of sleep

 - Grieving the immeasurable losses from this year